jacintak/jacintak.github.io/static/teaching/GLM/lectures/index.md

 ## Revision questions

 There are some questions for you to answer throughout the chapters.
-Click `code` to see the answers to the questions.
+The answers are at the end of the book in Chapter \@ref(answers).
 Some questions don't have answers but you should think about them.